The Carrot's Best Friends: Companion Plants That Will Boost Your Harvest

 Image of companion plants to carrots

-• Carrots and beans: Beans fix nitrogen in the soil, which is beneficial for carrots.
+- Carrots and beans: Beans fix nitrogen in the soil, which is beneficial for carrots.
 They also help to shade the soil, which can help to prevent carrot root fly damage.
-Image of Carrots and beans companion planting

-• Carrots and lettuce: Lettuce helps to suppress weeds, which can help to keep carrots free of competition.
+- Carrots and lettuce: Lettuce helps to suppress weeds, which can help to keep carrots free of competition.
 It also helps to attract beneficial insects, which can help to control pests.
-Image of Carrots and lettuce companion planting

-• Carrots and onions: Onions help to repel carrot root fly, which is a major pest of carrots.
+- Carrots and onions: Onions help to repel carrot root fly, which is a major pest of carrots.
 They also help to improve the flavor of carrots.
-Image of Carrots and onions companion planting

-• Carrots and peas: Peas help to improve the drainage in the soil, which can help to prevent carrots from developing forked roots.
+- Carrots and peas: Peas help to improve the drainage in the soil, which can help to prevent carrots from developing forked roots.
 They also help to attract beneficial insects, which can help to control pests.
-Image of Carrots and peas companion planting

-• Carrots and tomatoes: Tomatoes help to deter pests, such as carrot root fly and cabbage loopers.
+- Carrots and tomatoes: Tomatoes help to deter pests, such as carrot root fly and cabbage loopers.
 They also help to improve the flavor of carrots.
-Image of Carrots and tomatoes companion planting

 Post a Comment for "The Carrot's Best Friends: Companion Plants That Will Boost Your Harvest"